snsational/ble_comms/README.md

 ```

 In the `components` directory we placed every custom widget that the app uses.
 In this case, we only created a button with an action and custom status for the button.
 When you press the button, it will cycle through the status and do different actions for each.
-If you feel the need to add more status or edit them, you can do so by:
+If you feel the need to add more status or edit them, you can do so in the chapter "[Adding a new status](#adding-a-new-status)".

+In the `config` folder we placed every constant related to the app, like custom colors, in the `custom_colors.dart`.
+Feel free to create any custom styling for the app and add it to a class in a separate file in this directory.

+In the `utils` folder, we placed everything custom methods, like the bluetooth button actions and the debug handler.
+Feel free to add any new file with your custom methods that you might need.

+# Adding a new status

 - First, in the `actionbtn_status.dart` file, add any new status that you want below the other already created statuses: